smartdevicelink/sdl_evolution/proposals/NNNN-widget-support.md

 ### Overall vision: Multi display support

 Providing Widget support has been identified as a concept that can be extended to support multiple displays including clusters, heads up and rear seat entertainment systems.
 The long-term vision of this proposal is to provide mutli-screen and multi-display support.
-This means that one app should not only be able to have multiple screens of different types on one display but also address other displays inside the vehicle.
+This means that one app should not only be able to have multiple screens of different types on one display, but also address other displays inside the vehicle.

 ![Rear Seat Entertainment Systems](../assets/proposals/NNNN-widgets/rse.jpg)

 ### First step: Widgets on main display

-This proposal is focusing on main display widgets only but provides futuristic APIs to control apps on multiple displays.
+This proposal is focusing on main display widgets only, but provides futuristic APIs to control apps on multiple displays.
 Future proposals will extend the APIs of this proposal to provide information about available displays, their type and position and of course the display capabilities.

 ### Next steps or Future proposals